midarrlabs/midarr-server/README.md

 Your media is left untouched and unscathed as it is served through a simple (yet familiar) web interface that puts your media front and center for
 **your** users to enjoy.

-While other media solutions re-index, re-fetch and re-double handle your media library, **Midarr** simply levarages your already existing services to delight and enchant **your** users' media experience.
+While other media solutions look to re-index, re-fetch and re-double handle your media library, **Midarr** simply levarages your already existing services to delight and enchant **your** users' media experience.

 ![Preview](docs/ecosystem-v2.0.0.jpg)